jurgenwigg/py3S60/newcore/Doc/library/os.rst

    ``'print'`` and  ``'edit'`` (to be used on files) as well as ``'explore'`` and ``'find'`` (to be used on directories).

-   When launching an application, specify *arguments* to be passed as a single string.
-This argument may have no effect when using this function to launch a document.

-   The default working directory is inherited, but may be overridden by the *cwd* argument.
-This should be an absolute path.
-A relative *path* will be resolved against this argument.

-   Use *show_cmd* to override the default window style.
-Whether this has any effect will depend on the application being launched.
-Values are integers as supported by the Win32 :c:func:`ShellExecute` function.

    :func:`startfile` returns as soon as the associated application is launched.
    There is no option to wait for the application to close, and no way to retrieve the application's exit status.
-The *path* parameter is relative to the current directory or *cwd*.
-If you want to use an absolute path, make sure the first character is not a slash (``'/'``)  Use :mod:`pathlib` or the :func:`os.path.normpath` function to ensure that paths are properly encoded for Win32.
+The *path* parameter is relative to the current directory.
+If you want to use an absolute path, make sure the first character is not a slash (``'/'``); the underlying Win32 :c:func:`ShellExecute` function doesn't work if it is.
+Use the :func:`os.path.normpath` function to ensure that the path is properly encoded for Win32.

    To reduce interpreter startup overhead, the Win32 :c:func:`ShellExecute` function is not resolved until this function is first called.
 If the function